Justin-Sniesak/Kubernetes-GCP-Terraform-Enterprise-Operations/README.md

 ## Scope
 This repository captures comprehensive, enterprise-grade Kubernetes and GCP operations in a hybrid on-prem and cloud schema, including provisioning, automation, and troubleshooting.
-It documents hands-on implementations across container orchestration, infrastructure as code, observability, security, and multi-environment cloud deployments, demonstrating both practical expertise and real-world operational workflows.
+It documents hands-on implementations across container orchestration, infrastructure as code, observability, security, and multi-environment cloud deployments.

-All projects, manifests, and exercises reflect production-style scenarios, showcasing the ability to deploy, manage, and troubleshoot complex Kubernetes clusters and cloud resources efficiently.

 ## Environment
 This lab was executed on a modern enterprise Kubernetes and GCP stack, including the following core tools and platforms: